laszlocph/gimlet-documentation/src/pages/blog/index.md

 title: Blog
 ---

+{% post name="Three problems with GitOps as deployment history, and how we overcome them" image="gitops-broke-cicd.jpg" link="/blog/three-problems-with-gitops-as-deployment-history-and-how-we-overcome-them" date="2022-11-01" %}
+One of gitops's often mentioned property is that it gives you a deployment history by nature.
+Our finding is that this deployment history is too noisy to be used as anything practical without tooling.

+In this blog post we describe three problems we experienced once we adopted gitops and Flux CD and what measures we implemented in Gimlet to overcome them.
+You may face similar issues in your own gitops platform implementation and this blog post can give you ideas about how to solve them.
+{% /post %}

 {% post name="How Flux broke the CI/CD feedback loop, and how we pieced it back together" image="gitops-broke-cicd.jpg" link="/blog/how-flux-broke-the-cicd-feedback-loop-and-how-we-pieced-it-back-together" date="2022-10-20" %}
 A green build used to mean a successful deploy.
 But then gitops came and broke this heuristic.
 {% /post %}